 To compensate for the increased arch of the lower back, the upper back curves backwards, rounding the shoulders and collapsing the chest.
 The head slightly tilts forwards.
 The rounded shoulders and the arched lower back increases the overall S-curve of the spine, a posture known as the lordosis of pregnancy.1

-Lordosis increases in later pregnancy causing the typical swayback and waddling gait of pregnancy – this is the main reason for the “famous” lower back pain so common in pregnant women.
+Lordosis increases in later pregnancy causing the typical swayback and waddling gait of pregnancy – this is the main reason for the “famous” lower

 So, how can you protect your back and minimize the pain during pregnancy?